The Future is Local, Social and Ecological.

 Our work is centered around offering innovative models that better align with this vision.
 The closest structural framework to this vision is the Open-source model and culture for which there is no official regulatory body outside of the software development realm.
 As such we aspire to pioneer a model that integrates DAOs and Open-source culture, forging a unique structure.

-P.S: Please note that there is a ‘Unique & Specific Operational Structure’ envisioned for this project.
+We have designed a specific operational structure for an organic implementation of the project and best practices.
 This will only be discussed at a later stage of conversation and discussions.

 The Essence of the Vision and the End-game